vica781/The_Literary_Loft_v2/README.md

 - Browse a catalog of books with details and descriptions.
 - Search and filter books by title, author, genre, or category.
-- Add books to a shopping cart and complete a secure checkout.
+- Add books to a shopping Bag and complete a secure checkout.
 - Purchase books either as a guest or as a registered user.
 While guest users can make purchases, they are encouraged throughout the process to sign in or register, as only registered users can experience the full benefits of the platform, including:
   - Access to order history for easy reference and reorders.
   - The ability to mark books as favorites for quick access.